 The Board of Storebrand Livsforsikring desire a low probability that fluctuations, particularly in the financial market, shall require extraordinary measures or a call for additional capital from Storebrand ASA.
 The solvency target should also be consistent with a target of an A credit rating for Storebrand Livsforsikring AS.
-For 2018, Storebrand Livsforsikring paid a group contribution of NOK 3.2 billion to Storebrand ASA.
+For 2019, Storebrand Livsforsikring has set aside a net group contribution of NOK 3.2 billion.